Baldywaldy09/Prism3D-Cache-Fix/readme.md

 This meant that save editors and local modders had to find ways to fix this problem and ended up with needing to remake their save before loading it every time<br>

-This plugin makes it so that the cache is ALWAYS cleared before you load your save making sure your game read the file itself and not a cached version<br>
+This plugin makes it so that the cache is ALWAYS cleared before you load your save making sure your game reads the file itself and not a cached version<br>

 Bringing it back to how save editing and local modding use to be